VisionAI-USF/TextureHeterogeneityDetection/README.md

 <H2>Output Arguments</H2><br>

 Habitat detection algorithm produces two outputs.<br><br>
 + <i>"Habitats"</i>: NxXxY matrix, where N is number of detected habitats, X and Y are resolutions of the input image.
 Each habitat is marked with non-zero elements in an individual habitat map.
-Function workflow/show_habitats.m can be used for displaying of combined map.
+Function workflow/show_habitats.m can be used for displaying of combined habitat map.
 + <i>"Features"</i>: Structure variable containing description of habitats and tumor heterogeneity.<br>
   + <i>"Features.num_clusters"</i>: number of detected habitats;<br>
   + <i>"Features.fingerprint"</i>: texture signature values for each habitat.
 The order of signatures is the same as the order of habitat maps in "Habitats" output.<br>